ivanperez-keera/dunai/README.md

 - Unexplored ways of using MSFs.
 - Other games or applications that use MSFs (including but not limited to Yampa games).
+- Fixes.
+The syntax and behaviour are still experimental.
+If something breaks/sounds strange, please open an issue.

 # About the name